nicohuttmann/embl-bioinfo-pRoteomics/docs/01-R_basics.md

 Thanks for making it this far.
 This intro to __R Basics__ ended up quite extensive, but getting through it should give you all the tools to figure out most problems in R on your own.
 Not all examples are useful yet, but may come in handy later.
 Basically every piece of code has been used in my work at one point.

 There are a lot more functions to get to know, especially from the tidyverse, but we will cover them on the way.
 Please remember:

-* Ask everything you do not understand or that seems unclear.
+* Question everything you do not understand or that seems unclear.
 * There is always more than one way to get to your goal, redundancy helps us understand things better.
 * Let us know, if you have a different or better way to do something, we're here to discuss!